Shinkansen Henkei Robo Shinkalion: Merchandise

 The original Shinkalion toy franchise was released as a spin-off of the Plarail franchise on March 16, 2015.
-The original toys released, resembles regular Shinkansen trains complete with a front train, middle carriage and back train and that are compatible with any Plarail track.
+The original toys released resemble regular Shinkansen trains complete with a front train, middle carriage and back train and that are compatible with any Plarail track.
 But the three components can transform and combine into a robot that is 18 inches in height and each figure comes with its own weapon and accessories.
 Also, each figure can also swap parts for added playability.

 Within each year, new figures were officially released, especially during the Anime's run.
 The 2018 line also redesigned many existing models to look more like the animated designs and the real world shinkansen type, though the primary exceptions were the Black Shinkalion models, which were created from scratch-made designs drawn up specifically for the anime.
 Many of the models are the front and rear trains combined as the upper and lower robot half, with the middle carriage storing the weapons for the resulting robot.
 The toyline for the Z anime features additional train models that form enhanced replacement limbs and weapons.
 Unlike the Shinkalions, these models were based on conventional trains.
+The Change the World line focuses more on combination gimmicks than the last two lines, with weaponry based on non-rail vehicles.

 Other merchandise of the series were also released in the form of keychains and novelties.
 Good Smile Company also released model kits of the mechas of the series under the Moderoid line of scale models, starting with the Shinkalion E5 Hayabusa in February 2019.
 A Nendoroid figure of Hatsune Miku, done in the style depicted in the anime series, was released in August 2019.
+In November 2025, Bandai released a brand new toy of the original E5 Hayabusa as depicted in the first anime in the long-running Soul of Chogokin toyline, commemorating the franchise's 10th anniversary.